hyperledger/iroha-javascript/packages/crypto/packages/util/README.md

   const fooGuard = new FreeGuard(foo)
   const barGuard = new FreeGuard(bar)

-  // we need to explicitly specify what do want to not
+  // explicitly specify the object that you do not want to
   // be freed when the scope is over scope.forget(barGuard)